avmoore000/DeepSample/README.md

 - Wrote a small driver program for creating training databases for ANNI.

 Week of March 28 2020
+- Added a plotting function to the utilities

 TO DO
 - Add a working version of cepstrum algorithm to DeepSample
 - Download files for training ANNI